Finnoy Travel - Travel Stories and Reviews

 What are the speed limits in Crete?

-In urban areas, 50 km/h, and on the highway 90 km/h.
-Lower limits may apply so follow the traffic signs.
+In urban areas, 50 km and 90 km on the highway/h.
+Lower limits may apply, so follow the traffic signs.

 Is parking challenging in Crete?

-Parking outside the cities is surprisingly easy and it is usually free.
+Parking outside the cities is surprisingly easy and usually free.

 Where to head by car?

-Why not drive to Falasarna or Elafonissi beaches, Lake Kournas or Maleme village?
+Why not drive to Falasarna, Elafonissi beaches, Lake Kournas, or Maleme village?

 Where to hire a car?